Promotions may be included in the article

 If you exit Blender without doing this, all your customizations will be lost.

-The startup file saving instructions are START Blender 1) - Customize UI and Make It Easy to UseI have also written about it, but I will explain it here as well.
+How to save the startup file is also explained in START Blender 1) - Customize UI and Make It Easy to Use, but we will explain it here as well.

 This way, the next time you start Blender, you can work with the window arrangement of your choice.